secretstartups/handbook/content/handbook/marketing/channel-marketing/_index.md

 - [Marketo Program set up](/handbook/marketing/marketing-operations/on24/#connecting-on24-web-events-to-marketo-programs)

 ## MDF Program Introduction
 GitLab Marketing Ready partners have access to the proposal-based GitLab Marketing Development Funds (MDF) Program.
 These funds are intended to support our partners' demand generation efforts.

-#### MDF Investment Objectives:
+#### MDF Investment Objectives
 - Demand Generation
       - The objective of these activities is to gain net-new end-user customers for you and GitLab.
 Examples of eligible activities include seminars, workshops, telemarketing or email marketing campaigns, participation in tradeshows, exhibitions, and direct mail.
       - Eligible costs may include mailing costs, fulfillment items, lead qualification, distribution, venue costs, food and beverages (excluding alcoholic beverages), speakers’ fees, management costs, and lead capturing costs.
       - GitLab supports a limited number of partners in the selected regions, please check your eligibility with your regional [Partner Account Manager](https://partners.gitlab.com/English/?ReturnUrl=/prm/English/c/marketing-contact-cam) and [Channel Marketing Manager](https://handbook.gitlab.com/handbook/marketing/channel-marketing/#meet-the-team).

 - To be considered for funding support you must: